 To protect against the chance of blood-borne infections, Carroll suggests people make it a habit to keep a pair of gloves along with a tourniquet in their cars, purses, backpacks or at home.

-UCI Health’s Stop the Bleed courses have been free so far.
-Going forward, however, there will be nominal charge of $30 to cover the cost of tourniquets, which will now be handed out to participants.
+UCI Health’s Stop the Bleed courses have a nominal charge of $30 to cover the cost of tourniquets, which will now be handed out to participants.

 Open to medical professionals and the community

 UCI Health has trained its medical staff and students, as well as firefighters, security guards and other first responders.
 Boy Scouts and community members have also taken the course, which is open to anyone age 13 and above.
 There’s an emphasis on training the trainers, so that people with medical backgrounds can qualify to teach Stop the Bleed classes.

 “Along with the courses here at the medical center, we’re more than happy to go out to community groups to do the training,” Carroll says.
 “Ultimately, we want to see the training and tourniquet kits at all public venues — theme parks, malls, hotels, sports parks — right next to defibrillators.”